Top 10 Things to Do At Yellowstone National Park

 Photo by Rachel Ennis

 The Lamar Valley is unofficially known as the "Serengeti of North America" because of its high concentration of wildlife.
-See if you can spot bison, elk, wolves, and bears here!
+Wildlife in Yellowstone is diverse—there's bison, elk, wolves, bears...you name it!
 Just remember to keep a safe distance—you might even want to bring binoculars and a long camera lens.

 5. Take a Hike